harshbopaliya/MathGPT-OpenModelChallenge/README.md

 - Create a pull request (PR) to submit your model for testing.
 - Make sure to include a `README.md` in your submission describing your approach, any unique features of your model, and how to run it.

-## Step 4: Get Tested and Ranked

-Once your model is submitted, it will automatically be tested using our backend system.
-Your model will be ranked on our real-time leaderboard based on its performance metrics.

 ## 🔍 Model Submission Guide